Abhijeet112002/NICSAN-HEALTH-COVERAGE-CHECK/README.md

 ## 🧑‍💼 About

-Built with ❤️ by L Manjunatha
+Built with ❤️ by Abhijeet Ghorpade
 Submitted for NICSAN task, July 2025
-Contact: lmanjunatha18@gmail.com
+Contact: a37abhijeetghorpade@gmail.com

 # React + Vite